 Carla Coonradt is Partner and Vice President of The Game of Work, and has been

 with the company since its inception.
-Throughout her twenty-eight years with
+Throughout her career with

 the consulting firm, Carla has created marketing strategies for the firm’s